Fees and charges under the RTI Act

 Application fee

-If the fee is not paid with the application, the agency must contact the applicant and give them a reasonable opportunity to pay the application fee.7 If the applicant still does not pay the application fee, the agency must give them a prescribed written notice of its reviewable decision that the application is non-compliant.8
+If the agency decides an application fee is payable and the applicant has not paid it, the agency must contact the applicant and give them a reasonable opportunity to pay it.
+If the applicant does not pay the application fee, the agency must give them a prescribed written notice of its reviewable decision that the application fee was payable and that because it was not paid, the application is noncompliant.5

 How much is the application fee?